codex-academy/expressjs-auth/index.md

 # Middleware

 ExpressJS provides [middleware](http://expressjs.com/en/guide/using-middleware.html) to configure how it handles HTTP requests.
+You can use middleware to run code, to make changes to the request and the response objects, and more.
+We'll use it to add Authentication and Authorization to your application.

-You can use middleware for adding Authentication and Authorization to your application.
+Web applications need a way of knowing which users are logged into the system and what these users can do. **Authentication** is the process of getting to know a user; this normally involves a username and a password. **Authorization** is the process of checking what a user can do once they are Authenticated in the system.

 ## Authentication